-Since January 2014, there is a renewed energy to improve the school.
+Since January 2014 there is a renewed energy to improve the school.
 A new school improvement plan has been devised which has been shared with staff and governors.
 Swift action is being taken to address weaknesses in teaching and develop the roles and responsibilities of senior and middle leaders.
 Governors have a better understanding of the work of the school because the information they receive is clear, judicious and appropriate.
 There is a palpable sense of urgency conveyed by governors and senior leaders to rapidly improve the school.

 A new system to track the attainment and progress of all pupils has been introduced.
-This clarifies the progress pupils are making from their starting points in the infant school.
-As a result, teachers have a better understanding of those pupils who are underachieving.
 Teachers are beginning to evaluate the progress of pupils and through the support of senior leaders, devise strategies and support to accelerate the progress of underachieving pupils.
+Senior leaders and local authority consultants are providing clear guidance to teachers to ensure pupils are provided with appropriate work matched to their learning needs.

+At present the school development plan does not include information on the attainment and progress of children in the Early Years Foundation Stage or pupils in Key Stage 1.
 The expected levels of attainment and progress now need to be included in the school development plan to ensure governors are able to quickly identify underachievement and challenge school leaders and teachers more effectively.